MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 **echo-skill-bot/.env**

-Add the root bot's app ID and password to the .env file.
+Optionally, add the root bot's app ID and password to the .env file.
 Also, add the app ID for the echo skill bot.

 [!code-javascript[configuration file](~/../botbuilder-samples/samples/javascript_nodejs/80.skills-simple-bot-to-bot/simple-root-bot/.env)]